amoe/acceleratedcpp/chapter-notes.md

 The rule of three:
   If a class needs a destructor then it also needs a copy constructor and assignment operator.

+They introduce a class `allocator<T>` which allocates without initializing.

+Allocator has 'construct' and 'destroy' functions which will allow construction and destruction in a block of pointers, separately from their allocation and deallocation.

+also provides `uninitialized_copy` which works like copy() - copies from source into target.